flatlanderone/BuyOnDayOne-VanillaVehiclesModsParts/Mods/RamblingMan-DronePartsFLTR/readme.md

 ## Rambling Man - Drone Parts
-Rambling Man - Drone Parts lets you craft, buy and loot the chassis and accessories for the Robotic Drone.
+Rambling Man - Drone Parts lets you craft the Robotic Drone from a chassis and accessories, like a vehicle.
+You can also buy these drone parts from the traders (same stage as minibike) and find them in loot (same stage as minibike).

 ## Important Notes
 1. If you install any of the Buy On Day One mods in an existing world, you must reset the trader's inventory using console commands or wait for the trader to reset according to his normal schedule.